 This post may contain affiliate links.
 FinanceSuperhero only recommends products we know and trust ourselves.

 Our culture is intensely interested in wealth.
 We have a billionaire president, shows like “The Rich Kids of Beverly Hills” are huge hits, and sometimes it can be tough to tell if you’re watching the Nightly News or Entertainment Tonight.

 But a shockingly low number of people are interested in following the lives and habits of the rich for the most practical and beneficial reasons: studying the habits of the rich is a wise way to reverse engineer wealth and success.

 The honest truth is that many people are more interested in observing and living vicariously through the wealth of others than they are learning about how to get there themselves.
 (Perhaps that is why an alarmingly high number of Americans have less than $50,000 saved for retirement.)

-Seven Habits of the Rich to Incorporate to Build Wealth
+7 Habits of the Rich You Need to Implement Yourself

 If you’re tired of simply watching of the lives of the rich on TV and want to build wealth yourself, studying the habits of the rich is a great place to start.
 Read the following seven habits of the rich, slowly incorporate them into your lifestyle, and start building wealth.

 1. Rich People Prioritize Saving Money

 In The Millionaire Next Door, the late Thomas Stanley surveyed a panel of average everyday millionaires to find common characteristics among what turned out to be a widely varied cohort.
 Among many habits of the rich that Stanley discovered, a focus on saving money above all else was key.

 Across the board, first generation wealthy people developed their wealth thanks to long-term saving discipline and dedication to living a frugal lifestyle.